 In 1999 the At-Sea Processors Association formed the Pollock Conservation Cooperative (PCC) with the goal to further improve conservation and utilization of Alaska's marine resources.
 Cooperative fishing among the pollock catcher/processor companies led to cooperative funding of marine research and a partnership between the PCC and UAF’s School of Fisheries and Ocean Sciences.
 The Pollock Conservation Cooperative Research Center (PCCRC) was established in February 2000 to improve knowledge about the North Pacific Ocean and Bering Sea through research and education, focusing on the commercial fisheries of the Bering Sea and Aleutian Islands.

 The PCCRC funds investigators and students conducting research on pollock, salmon, and other groundfish species, as well as the fishing of and fisheries for these species.
-In addition, the PCCRC funds research on habitat and ecosystems associated with these species, fishery management, marine mammals, resource utilization, marine resource economics, and policy.
+The PCCRC also funds research on habitat and ecosystems associated with these species, fishery management, marine mammals, resource utilization, marine resource economics, and policy.
 Additionally, the members of the PCC established the Ted Stevens Distinguished Professorship of Marine Policy at the School of Fisheries and Ocean Science.
 This position is currently held by Dr. Keith Criddle.

 Pollock Stock Dynamics — Research dedicated to improved biological data on the pollock stock.